 Land ownership Foreigners may not generally own land in Thailand, with a limited number of exceptions (see further Chapter 7 Land, buildings and condominiums).
 The right to own land is not included in the Treaty.
 Thus Americans are in the same position as others foreigners in relation to land ownership.

 Work permits and visas Although Americans have the right to manage their businesses, the Treaty does not grant Americans unrestricted freedom to work in Thailand, or the absolute right to stay in Thailand if they own a business entitled to Treaty protection.
 Americans are thus obligated to apply for work permits or visas, in the same way as the nationals of any other country (see further, Chapter 19 Work Permits and Chapter 20 Immigration).

 Double taxation treaty The double taxation treaty between United States and Thailand is entirely separate from the Treaty of Amity.
 It came into effect on January 1, 1998 (see further Chapter 16 Double Taxation Treaties).

-Comment As noted above, the Treaty is due to be rescinded as part of the negotiations for a bilateral Free Trade Agreement between Thailand and the United States, although as at September 2014, those negotiations have not been resumed.
+Comment As noted above, the Treaty is due to be rescinded as part of the negotiations for a bilateral Free Trade Agreement between Thailand and the United States, although those negotiations have not been resumed.

 Two questions arise.
 After rescission, will American citizens and companies be made subject to the Foreign Business Act (see Chapter 1 Foreign Business Restrictions) in the same way as nationals and companies of all other countries, or will different treatment be applied?
 Secondly, what will happen with regard to existing companies that are registered under the provisions of the Treaty?